Lloyd Alexander, Writer of Fantasy

-Lloyd Alexander was a writer of science fiction and other books for children.
+Lloyd Alexander (1924-2007) was a writer of fantasy fiction and other stories for children.
 He is most well-known for The Chronicles of Prydain series, and especially, The Black Cauldron.

-The Lloyd Alexander papers are housed in the Harold B Lee Library at BYU and available for public research.
+The Lloyd Alexander papers are housed in the Harold B Lee Library (2060 Lee Lane at BYU) and available for public research.
 BYU is also home to the exhibit, Alexander’s Box.
 Alexander’s Box is what the author used to call his office.
 The exhibit recreates the office, where he did his writing, with Lloyd Alexander’s actual office furniture and contents.

-This is the first stop on our Utah Trail!
+The Harold B. Lee Library is the second stop on our Utah Author Adventures Trail.

 Rebecca Blake Beech